Indians in the New York metropolitan area: Cricket

 Cricket is one of the fastest-growing sports in the New York City metropolitan region.
 In 2016, a public park was expanded in Monroe Township, Middlesex County in central New Jersey to accommodate a designated cricket pitch, among other recreational facilities.
 There are similar facilities available in Mercer County Park in West Windsor.
 Overall, there are 56 cricket grounds in New Jersey and fields in all five boroughs of New York.
 In 2023, Monroe Township High School launched the first high school cricket team.

+Cockroach Janata Party protests

+In July 2026, protests with crowds numbering over 500 people took place in Manhattan as proxies in solidarity with the newly founded Cockroach Janta Party in India.
+The protests were held to demonstrate on behalf of the young people of India who felt that the Indian government was acting dictatorially by trying to suppress free speech and dissent opposing the political and economic policies of the government as they pertained to young people.

 Economic developments

 Indian pharmaceutical and technology companies are coming to New Jersey to gain a foothold in the United States.
 Dr. Reddy's Laboratories, based in Hyderabad, set up its North American headquarters in Princeton, New Jersey.
 Biocon Biologics, based in Bengaluru, has established its North American headquarters in Bridgewater, New Jersey in 2025.
 Kitex Garments, based in Kerala and India's largest children's clothing manufacturer, opened its first U.S. office in Montvale, New Jersey in October 2015.
 Pharmaceutical company Aurobindo, also headquartered in Hyderabad, has established its U.S. headquarters in the Dayton section of South Brunswick, Middlesex County, New Jersey, and has implemented a multimillion-dollar expansion of these Central New Jersey operations.
 In March 2023, Bengaluru-based technology services and consulting company Wipro opened its American international headquarters in East Brunswick, Middlesex, County, New Jersey.

 Much like other immigrant groups in the US, Indians have established themselves in a variety of different small businesses in the New York area, with South Asians owning 40% of the gas stations in New York City by the early 1990s and also owning many of New York's newsstands by the mid-1980s.
 South Asians also make up 50% of New York's taxicab drivers, with Indians such as Bhairavi Desai playing a prominent role in organizing cabbies from the 1990s to the present.